sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Tweaked ``testclient.sh`` to also take ESNI RR value from command line (as well as filename for that).

 - Now that I've gotten FF nightly interop done, have tweaked the output from ``s-server -www`` a bit.
 Also changed how the ``SSL_SESSION.ext.hostname`` is set when we do get an ESNI.
 Not sure yet if I've got that right.
 Left a